oracle/pgql-lang/pages/pgql-1.2-spec.md

 ## Graph Pattern Matching Semantic

 There are two popular graph pattern matching semantics: graph homomorphism and graph isomorphism.
-The built-in semantic of PGQL is based on graph homomorphism, but patterns can still be matched in an isomorphic manner by specifying non-equality constraints between vertices and/or edges, or, by using the built-in function `all_different(exp1, exp2, .., expN)` (see [Built-in Functions](#built-in-functions)).
+The built-in semantic of PGQL is based on graph homomorphism, but patterns can still be matched in an isomorphic manner by specifying non-equality constraints between vertices and/or edges, or, by using the built-in function `all_different(exp1, exp2, .., expN)` (see [ALL_DIFFERENT](#alldifferent)).

 ### Subgraph Homomorphism